gjassoah/fd-seminar-www/content/about/index.md

 ![Leave audio](/img/leave_audio.png)

-You can then click on the 'Join audio' button (marked with a crossed-out phone) and select to join the session by by **Microphone**:
+You can then click on the 'Join audio' button (marked with a crossed-out phone) and select to join the session by **Microphone**:

 ![Join audio](/img/join_audio.png)